mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 Stetaments are processed sequentially for each statement.
 In statements, character case is ignored.

-If you want to execute a sigle query, you can omit a terminal semicolon.
+If you want to execute a single query, you can omit the terminal semicolon.

 ```bash
 # Execute a single query